 minicom -b 57600 -D /dev/ttyUSB0

-minicom enables the hardware flow control, it needs to be disabled you need to open the configuration menu with:
+minicom enables the hardware flow control and this needs to be disabled.
+You need to open the configuration menu with:

 - Press Ctrl-A then Z